John Lomax III: Music career

-After a brief stint in New York and a return to Houston, Lomax moved to Nashville, Tennessee in 1973.
+After a brief stint in New York and a return to Houston, Lomax moved to Nashville, Tennessee, in 1973.
 By the time he moved to Nashville, he already knew most of the Texan singer-songwriters living there who hung around Guy Clark and Townes Van Zandt; he also met artists like Rodney Crowell, Steve Young, and Richard Dobson.
 He originally went to Nashville for a recording session with Rocky Hill.
 Later, he worked as a publicist with Jack Clement's Information Services Incorporated, a division of Jack Music Incorporated.

-Lomax saw Townes Van Zandt play for the first time in Austin, TX when he was attending college.
-In the mid-70s, he worked with Guy Clark to encourage Van Zandt to move from Colorado to Nashville.
-Lomax became Van Zandt's manager when he finally arrived, though he had no prior management experience.
-Lomax placed an ad in Rolling Stone to encourage readers to sign up for the Townes Van Zandt fan club, through which he was able to amass a large following of people interested in “America's greatest songwriter.”
-The letters he received in response to the ad were “eloquently written,” with some saying his songs had saved their lives.
-Lomax managed Van Zandt from 1976-1978, during which time Tomato Records re-released five of Van Zandt's old albums from the Poppy label, released the long-awaited Live at the Old Quarter, and produced the Flyin’ Shoes album.
+Lomax saw Townes Van Zandt play for the first time in Austin, Texas, when he was attending college.
+In the mid-1970s, he worked with Guy Clark to encourage Van Zandt to move from Colorado to Nashville.
+Lomax became Van Zandt's manager when he finally arrived, though he had no management experience.
+Lomax gathered fans for "America's greatest songwriter" through an ad in Rolling Stone.
+The letters he received in response to the ad were "eloquently written", some said his songs had saved their lives.
+Lomax managed Van Zandt from 1976 to 1978, during which time Tomato Records re-released five of Van Zandt's old albums from the Poppy label, released the long-awaited Live at the Old Quarter, and produced the Flyin' Shoes album.
 During this time, Lomax and his brother Joe compiled For the Sake of the Song, a book of lyrics, sheet music, photos, and essays on Van Zandt.
 While managing Van Zandt, Lomax found the beginnings of deeply tangled copyrighting and financial issues that would beleaguer Van Zandt for the rest of his life.
 Lomax was replaced as manager by Lamar Fike before he could further investigate on Van Zandt's behalf.

-When the Heartworn Highways director James Szalapski came to Nashville, Lomax recommended he focus the documentary on lesser known artists on the rise, including Clark, Van Zandt, Charlie Daniels, David Allan Coe, and Steve Young.
+When the Heartworn Highways director James Szalapski came to Nashville, Lomax recommended he focus the documentary on lesser-known artists on the rise, including Clark, Van Zandt, Charlie Daniels, David Allan Coe, and Steve Young.
 Lomax worked as talent coordinator for the documentary when filming began.